 DONOR ADVISED FUND – This is a simple, powerful, personal approach to giving.
 After establishing your fund, you can manage your fund online through our password-protected DonorCentral portal.
 Our professional staff can help you identify short- and long-term goals, targeting the issues you care about most.
 Grants are issued to nonprofits in the name of the fund (or anonymously).
 Consider establishing a donor advised fund rather than a private foundation.
+Learn more about the benefits of working with the Community Foundation to establish a Donor Advised Fund in the Advisors Reference Guide.

 UNRESTRICTED FUND (COMMUNITY IMPACT FUND) – Unrestricted funds allow us to respond quickly to our community’s needs and to address issues as they emerge.
 If you do not have a particular charitable field of interest and do not want to be involved in the details of grantmaking, donating to our unrestricted fund is a perfect choice.